Three Reasons For Modification of Child Custody In Minnesota

 Modification of child custody by agreement is the most efficient and least expensive path to update a child custody order that the parents determine is no longer functional.

 If a child is subject to physical, emotional, or psychological endangerment, the court may grant a modification of child custody and parenting time in protection of the minor child.
-This is often the most urgent and complex ground for modification.
-You must demonstrate:
+Modification under this method is often the most urgent and complicated.
+The requesting parent must demonstrate:

 • A substantial change in circumstances since the latest child custody order,